program-repair/RepairThemAll/README.md

 add_benchmark(<name>, BenchmarkName)
 ```

-3. Go to `script/core/utils.py` and import your bencmark in the end of the file (like this `import core.benchmarks.BenchmarkName`)
+3. Go to `script/core/utils.py` and import your benchmark in the end of the file (like `import core.benchmarks.BenchmarkName`).

-## Add a new Repair tools
+### To add a new repair tool

-1. Add the binary of your tool in `./repair_tools`
+1. Add the binary of your repair tool in `./repair_tools`.

-2. Create a new file in `script/core/repair_tools` that contains the following content
+2. Create a new file in `script/core/repair_tools/` that contains the following content:

 ```py
 import os